 Stuart Moore is a filmmaker and sound artist based in Plymouth UK.
-Stuart’s work screens internationally and he has won awards from London Short Film Festival and two SW Media Innovation Awards.
+His work screens internationally and he has won awards from London Short Film Festival and two SW Media Innovation Awards.
 He is currently a 3D3 AHRC-funded doctoral researcher whose PhD inquiry focuses on personal archives, film and memory.
-His research aims to gain an understanding through practice of the ways in which specificities of materiality and presentation contexts manifest memory in the present.
+His research aims to gain an understanding through practice of the ways in which specificities of materiality and presentation manifests memory in the present.

 His recent essay film Father-land, supported through an artist residency in Nicosia, reflects on the stasis and porosity of the UN Buffer Zone of the divided island of Cyprus through the prism of displacement.
 Father-land won the 2020 BAFTSS Practice Research Award.